SamedHira626/Stalker/README.md

-# Full Video Link is Avaliable: https://youtu.be/qP-J14y7uEY
+# Full Video Link for Object Following: https://youtu.be/qP-J14y7uEY

+# Full Video Link for Data Generation with Synthetic Data Recorder: https://youtu.be/1a3Q7aID_Ag